teddyliangfh/react-vite-vibe-coding-comprehensive-template/README.md

 - Use interfaces for component props
 - Keep components small and focused
-- Use CSS modules for component-specific styles
+- Use Tailwind CSS utilities for rapid styling
+- Leverage Tailwind's responsive prefixes (sm:, md:, lg:, xl:)
 - Enable strict mode in TypeScript configuration
 - Code will be automatically formatted on save
 - Git commits will automatically format staged files